Cat and Dog Teeth Cleaning in Dallas, TX

 Did you know poor oral health can have a big impact on your pet’s overall health?
-Like humans, pets require regular dental care.
+Like humans, pets require regular teeth cleaning and dental care.
 If proper care isn’t continually administered to your pet’s teeth and gums, tartar and plaque can build up, entering the bloodstream and leading to serious health problems.
 Your pet’s health is our number one concern and our veterinarians will do whatever is necessary to ensure your four-legged friend lives a long and health life.

 - Bad breath